The World's Rarest Gemstone

 Some colored diamonds, such as blue and yellow diamonds, are colored by trace amounts of impurities.
 Yellow diamonds are colored by nitrogen, and blue diamonds by boron.
-But red and pink diamonds are not colored by impurities; rather their color is the result of minute defects in the crystal lattice.
+However, red and pink diamonds are not colored by impurities; rather their color is the result of minute defects in the crystal lattice.
 The highest price paid for an orange diamond, was for a 14.82-carat stone known as 'The Orange', which fetched almost $2.4 million USD per carat.

 - First Published: December-07-2007